Using Mindfulness to Deal With Negative Emotions

 "Your hair is hideous.
 How dare you go outside looking like that."

 There was no one else in the room except me.
 I was my own bully.
-I was making myself feel miserable and I was harming myself by replaying these constant, negative thoughts that kept interfering with my self-esteem.
+I was making myself feel miserable, and I was harming myself by replaying these constant, negative thoughts that lowered my self-esteem.
 I was really angry.
 I was angry at myself for looking so hideous.
-I was angry for not accomplishing what I thought that by now I should have accomplished.
-And my bully made sure I knew that every step of the way.
+I was angry for not accomplishing what I thought by now I should have accomplished.
+And my internal bully made sure I knew that every step of the way.

 Letting Go of Negative Emotions

 Negative emotions stick to you like gum to your shoe on a hot day.
 Sometimes you feel them without even knowing that they are there.
 I had gotten so used to my negative emotions that I assumed that hating myself was normal.
 I assumed self-deprecation was what everyone did.
 Boy, was I wrong!

 I got tired of the bullying.
 I got tired of not being able to live peacefully with the one person that's with me all day, every day: ME.